graysky/graysky.github.io/_posts/2010/_posts/2010-11-30-twitter-information-network.markdown

 <div class="flickr-frame" style="margin-bottom: 14px;"><img src="/images/wheat_chaff.png" class="flickr-photo" /></div>

 Twitter is increasingly being described as an <a href="http://www.nytimes.com/2010/10/31/technology/31ev.html?_r=1&pagewanted=print">"information network"</a> rather than a social network or "fun-like-ice-cream" novelty.
 That seems accurate, but the challenge is that Twitter is currently designed like a social network.
-Even with it's innovative asymmetrical following relationships what you follow on Twitter are accounts <a href="#accounts"><small><sup>[1]</sup></small></a> not "interests".
+Even with its innovative asymmetrical following relationships what you follow on Twitter are accounts <a href="#accounts"><small><sup>[1]</sup></small></a> not "interests".
 As a result, it is difficult to <strong>consume information effectively</strong> and to <strong>tweet for disparate audiences</strong>.
 Adding capabilities for how Twitter surfaces the most interesting conversations would make it more valuable.

 <h3>Separating Wheat From Chaff</h3>